placeholder_200x200

 Welcome to Northshore Christian Academy’s Kindergarten program!

-In Kindergarten our teachers begin cultivating the love of learning to read by teaching an appreciation for literature through written and oral experiences.
-Reading is key in the success of every other subject area, and Kindergartners have plenty of opportunities to learn new subjects including subjects such as, Art, Computers, Library, Music and PE.
-NCA also offers a Kindergarten English Language Learners (ELL) program!
+In Kindergarten, our teachers begin cultivating the love of learning to read by teaching an appreciation for literature through written and oral experiences.
+Reading is key to the success of every other subject area, and Kindergartners have plenty of opportunities to learn new subjects, including subjects such as art, STEM lab, library, music, and PE.

 They will learn about God’s perfect order and patterns through the study of mathematics.
-They solve problems through the use of math concepts of addition, subtraction, money values (base ten), clock times, measurement and simple graphing.
+They solve problems through the use of math concepts of addition, subtraction, money values (base ten), clock times, measurement, and simple graphing.
 Art is used to teach appreciation for God’s beauty and design.
-The “Meet the Master’s” art curriculum introduces students to famous artists and their techniques.
-Many other special projects, such as creating a Flat Stanley and sending him off on an adventure, making learning about other areas and cultures fun and interesting for Kindergartners.
-Community Helper week is a highlight, where children can meet Firefighters, Police Officers, Dentists, Construction Workers.

 SPIRITUAL LIFE